bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 ---

+### 7. Preventing Users from Buying Unaffordable Items

+At first, users could click buy even without enough cookies.

+I fixed this by:
+- Disabling buttons dynamically using `updateShopButtons()`

+---

-### 7. Implementing Settings (Sound & Dark Mode)
+### 8. Implementing Settings (Sound, Dark Mode, Pause, Reset)

 This part was confusing because:
 - The settings had to persist after reload
 - The UI had to change based on saved settings
 - Sounds should only play if enabled
+- Dame must stop when paused

 I solved this by:
 - Saving settings in `localStorage`
 - Creating `loadSettings()` and `applyTheme()` functions
 - Checking settings before playing any sound
+- Adding a pause flag `isPaused`

 ---

-### 8. Managing a Bigger JavaScript File
+### 9. Managing a Large JavaScript File

-As the project grew, the file became long and difficult to understand.
+As the project grew, the file became long and complex.

 I improved this by:
 - Grouping related logic into functions